jdjakub/phd-thesis/ch-state-first.md

        This gives it a prod, focusing its attention and making it realise its mistake.
        (As usual, LaTeX defies comprehension in non-anthromorphic terms.) }

-Inkeeping with its aims of minimality and self-describability, Id as a whole is "bootstrapped" into existence by its initialisation code.
+In-keeping with its aims of minimality and self-sustainability, Id as a whole is "bootstrapped" into existence by its initialisation code.
 Each step of this code makes use of any parts of the system set up by the previous steps.

 The paper itself consists of mostly prose, several code listings, and full C sources for a sample implementation at the end.
 It also provides several diagrams.
 But to understand it, I repeatedly found myself drawing *extra* diagrams.